AnkitAhlwat/GitHub-User-Documentation/docs/troubleshooting.md

 3. Repository issue: ensure that the repository still exists

-## Issue: Merge conflicts

-We briefly covered this in the working with Git section, however because it is such a common issue and can be intimidating for new users we will elaborate on it here.
-As stated previously, merge conflicts occur when two people edit the same line(s) of code in a file.
-Git does not know which line(s) is the correct one so you must manually decide which changes to keep and which to reject.
-Here are the steps to resolve it:

-1. Pull the most recent changes from the repository
-2. If a conflict occurs your IDE will automatically open the conflicted files
-3. Look for the conflict markers (<<<<<<<, =======, and >>>>>>>) and choose the changes you wish to keep
-4. Edit any file(s) to resolve the conflict
-5. Stage and commit the changes
-6. Push them back to your repository

 ## Issue: "Fatal: not a git repository"

 This error occurs if you are attempting to run git commands but are not in the correct repository location on your computer.
 To resolve this: